CAN: Feature Co-Action for Click-Through Rate Prediction: Co-Action Network

 \subsection{Architecture Overview}

-The whole architecture of CAN is shown in Fig.2.
-The features of user and target item are fed into the CAN in two manners.
-In the first manner, all features of user $x_{user}$ and target item $x_{item}$ are encoded as dense vector using embedding layer, which are then concatenated as $e_{item}$ and $e_{user}$, respectively.
-In the second manner, part of features from $x_{user}$ and $x_{item}$ are selected and mapped into parameter $P_{user}$ and $P_{item}$ for the co-action unit.
-The operator of co-action unit is defined as $H(P_{user}, P_{item})$, which play a role of MLP with its parameter taken from $P_{item}$ and its input taken from $P_{user}$.
-The detail implementation of co-action unit is elaborated in Sec.\ref{subsec:co-action_unit}.
+The whole architecture of CAN is shown in Fig.\ref{fig:framework}.
+The features $U$ and $M$ of a user and the target item are fed into CAN in two manners.
+In the first manner, they are encoded using embedding layer to dense vectors $\{E(u_1),\cdots,E(u_I)\}$ and $\{E(m_1),\cdots,E(m_J)\}$ and further concatenated as $e_{item}$ and $e_{user}$, respectively.
+In the second manner, we select a subset $U_{feed}$ and $M_{induction}$ from $U$ and $M$ to model feature interactions $\{F(u_i, m_j)\}_{ u_i \in U_{feed}, m_j \in M_{induction}}$ using our proposed co-action unit.
+The detailed explanation and implementation of co-action unit will be elaborated in the next sub-section.
+The formulation of CAN is: